MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD01_LAB_MANUAL.md

 ![alt text](./Images/20480B_1_Home_Final.png "Home page") The graphics elements for the speakers and sponsors are implemented by using HTML **img** elements.
 The sources of the images are jpg and png files.

-4. Scroll to the bottom of the page and play the video from the previous conference.
+4. Scroll to the bottom of the **Home** page and play the video from the previous conference.
 This functionality is implemented by using the HTML5 **video** element.
 5. Pause the video.

 6. Scroll to the top of the **Home** page and hover the mouse over the **Register Free** icon.
 Notice that the icon rotates and expands as the mouse enters the icon.
 This feature is implemented by using CSS.